BirdBrainTechnologies/Protocols/MicroBitProtocols.md

 #### micro:bit I/O Command:
-For stand-along micro:bit ONLY, this command will send directly to the pads.
-Pad0 supports a buzzer.
+For stand-alone micro:bit ONLY, this command will set pins 0, 1, and 2, as well as a buzzer attached to pin 0 or built-in.

 Format: